OSGeo/gdal/doc/source/glossary.rst

     Datum

         A model of the Earth that specifies the size and shape of the reference :term:`ellipsoid` and its position and orientation relative to the Earth, providing the basis for a :term:`CRS`.
+In geodetic datums, this defines horizontal positioning.
+        Vertical datums define a reference surface for height values (e.g., mean sea level or a geoid) used for vertical coordinates in 3D operations.

     DEM